 Farewell Present Commission

 What to buy a school community on retiring was a question posed by a local primary teacher.
 She decided on commissioning a bespoke mosaic to be mounted on an exterior wall for the children to enjoy.
-The tree motif referenced the school's logo and the garden idea came about as the teacher had led the school's gardening club.
-It had to be light, colourful and playful!
-The mosaic measures 50cm x 50cm with a mid-oak stained wood frame, beige grout and a selection of broken china, stained glass and mirror tiles.

 As part of a garden being opened to the public during the National Garden Open Garden Scheme 2018, a client wanted to include some 'garden interventions', just in case flowers were late to bloom!
 Altogether there were three designs created, anenome, daffodil and peony with three flowerheads of each.

 Taking William Morris' statement about only owning items that were both functional and beautiful, my range of round and square mirrors were developed.

 Decorative trees developed out embroidery designs and now hang at the University of Chester in Shrewsbury Campus.